 However, the difference is that German Shepherds can easily be trained to show aggression.
 On the other hand, it’s rather difficult to train a Pug for these behaviors.

-For example, if a German Shepherd is raised to be a guard dog, then you can expect the breed’s aggressive tendencies to be encouraged.
+For example, if a German Shepherd is raised to be a guard dog, then you can expect the aggressive tendencies of the breed to be encouraged.
 After all, guard dogs are expected to be intimidating in certain situations.

 Most German Shepherd owners do not need a guard dog and so, with the right training, will have a GSD that is calm and protective rather than dangerous and aggressive.
 Their adult temperament is heavily influenced by the owner.